Canadian Centre for Diversity and Inclusion: Save Syria

 In response to the death of Alan Kurdi, a Syrian infant who drowned while his family was fleeing war-torn Syrian, CCDI issued a call to action to Canada's largest employers to contribute to help with the resettlement of Syrian refugees in Canada.
 They created the Save Syria campaign and the Syrian Refugee Relief Fund.

 The fund raised over $200,000 and 100% of the funds go to support the resettlement of Syrian refugees in Canada who have been privately sponsored (as opposed to government-sponsored refugees).

 #EndTheBan

 In an effort to raise awareness of the deferral against men who have sex with men (MSMs) from donating blood, CCDI produced a public service announcement referred to as "Gay Blood", and created the hashtag #EndTheBan.
 The objective was to point out that there is no such thing as "gay blood" and that the deferral against MSMs was not based on science, but on outdated information, and was ultimately discriminatory.

 The PSA received significant attention and the result was that Canadian Blood Services reached out to CCDI to include them on the work to develop the research needed to remove the deferral entirely and move toward a behavioral based deferral.
 Further, CCDI played an influential role in securing the funding required to conduct the research which began in January 2017.

+Conferences

+The CCDI sometimes speaks at conferences with business leaders to discuss how to incorporate diversity, equity, and inclusion strategies.
+For example, Anne-Marie Pham, the CEO of CCDI spoke at the Winnipeg Chamber of Commerce’s second Commitment to Opportunity, Diversity and Equity (CODE) Conference in 2023.
+The conference had 280 attendees.

+Global Inclusion & Diversity Alliance (GIDA)

+In 2023 Diversity Council Australia, along with CCDI, Community Business (Asia), and Diversity Works New Zealand, launched the Global Inclusion & Diversity Alliance (GIDA).
+It was officially launched at the Whiria Ngā Kaha Workplace Inclusion Aotearoa 2023 international conference, held in Auckland, New Zealand, from 15 to 17 February 2023.
+The alliance is a community of practice for peak bodies for diversity and inclusion from around the world.
+The partner organisations work together to improve workplace equity worldwide.